-In the example grammar above, the TTD/TTY engine will recognize any of the words PAPER, DICTIONARY, ENGINEERING, MSG, as typed by the user.
+In the example grammar above, the TTD/TTY engine will recognize any of the words PAPER, DICTIONARY, ENGINEERING, or MSG, as typed by the user.
 Notice that the "mode" attribute must be set to "tdd" for TDD enabled grammars.
-If the same grammar is used for both voice and tdd recognition, then the user can specify speech as well as tdd, for example, by setting mode="voice tdd".
+Notice also that the letters must all be uppercase.
+If the same grammar is used for both voice and tdd recognition, then the user can specify speech as well as tdd, for example, by setting mode=" voice tdd".